 Income & Happiness: A Double-Edged Sword

-There are also clues embedded in that research to help you learn how to use your income to maximal happiness advantage.
+There are clues embedded in that research to help you learn how to use your income to maximal happiness advantage.
 And avoid cutting off your own appendages.

 Synergistic Spending for Compounded Happiness Returns